 Sought after as a performer and teacher, Joseph Lin appears regularly at the finest halls, festivals, and conservatories throughout the United States, Asia, and Europe.
 His probing artistry, versatility, and leadership have long been recognized by audiences and colleagues alike.
 At the same time, Joseph has continued to embrace new areas of exploration, allowing his voice to evolve with depth and humanity.

 Joseph Lin was first violinist of the Juilliard String Quartet from 2011 to 2018, before stepping down to devote more time to his four young children.
-He continues to teach violin and chamber music at the Juilliard School, leading several artistic initiatives and enjoying collaborations with both students and colleagues.
-Joseph’s 2019 projects include a collaboration with Robert Levin presenting Beethoven and Schubert on period instruments, a Musicians from Marlboro tour on violin and viola, collaborations with Juilliard students during Chamberfest, and performances of Bartók’s Second Violin Concerto.
-Celebrating Beethoven year 2020, Joseph will lead a series of performances of Beethoven’s late String Quartets for Camerata Pacifica, and continue explorations of the Beethoven Sonatas on period instruments.
+He continues to teach violin and chamber music at the Juilliard School, leading several artistic initiatives together with both students and faculty.
+Joseph Lin’s 2019 concerts included a collaboration with Robert Levin presenting Beethoven and Schubert on period instruments, a Musicians from Marlboro tour on violin and viola, and performances of Bartók’s Second Violin Concerto.
+In 2020, celebrating the 250th anniversary of Beethoven’s birth, Joseph continues a series of performances of Beethoven’s late string quartets for Camerata Pacifica.
+In addition, he and pianist Helen Huang perform the complete Beethoven Violin Sonatas at Juilliard, where they will lead students in a course on these Sonatas.
+2020 also marks the 300th year of Bach’s violin Sonatas and Partitas, with Joseph presenting complete cycles in Boston and Philadelphia as well as masterclasses on Bach.
+Another focus of Joseph Lin’s work this season is Mozart’s masterpiece, the Divertimento K. 563, which Joseph takes on tour with Musicians from Marlboro.

-From 2007 to 2011, Joseph Lin was an assistant professor at Cornell University.
-There, he organized the inaugural Chinese Musicians Residency in 2009.
-The following year, he led a project with Cornell composers to study the violin Sonatas and Partitas of Bach, and to create new music inspired by Bach.
+From 2007 to 2011, Joseph Lin taught at Cornell University.
+There, he organized the inaugural Chinese Musicians Residency in 2009; the following year, he led a project with Cornell composers to study the violin Sonatas and Partitas of Bach, and to create new music inspired by Bach.
 This culminated in a series of concerts premiering the new works alongside Bach’s Sonatas and Partitas.
 In 2018 Joseph returned to Bach with a performance of the complete Sonatas and Partitas at Sumida Triphony Hall in Tokyo.
-Joseph Lin’s exploration of Bach continues in 2020, celebrating the 300th year of the Sonatas and Partitas with complete cycles in Boston and Philadelphia.

 Joseph Lin’s violin teachers have included Mary Canberg, Shirley Givens and Lynn Chang.
 Mr. Lin graduated magna cum laude from Harvard in 2000.
 In 2002, he began an extended exploration of China, spending 2004 studying Chinese music in Beijing as a Fulbright Scholar.